-For The Ladies: BOSSIP’s 2020 Holiday Gift Guide
+Heaux, Heaux, Heaux: Haircare & Manicure Mastery: BOSSIP’s 2020 Holiday Gift Guide

 The holidays are here and despite COVID, you can STILL get some good cheer.

-Each year we bring you a holiday gift guide packed with goodies to fill Christmas stockings for you, your boo, your bestie, your babies, your homegirls, and your husband, and this year this curated list is for the ladies!
+Each year we bring you a holiday gift guide packed with goodies to fill Christmas stockings for you, your boo, your bestie, your babies, your homegirls, and your husband, and this year this curated list is filled with gifts for the special women in your life.

-BOSSIP’s 2020 Holiday Gift Guide includes sheen and style-enhancing haircare products, chakra-aligning cosmetics, kits for at-home manicure mastery, and MORE.
+BOSSIP’s 2020 Holiday Gift Guide includes sheen and style-enhancing haircare products, crystal-energized cosmetics, kits for at-home manicure mastery, and MORE.
 We also made sure to include several black-owned brands that you can pour your black buck$ into.

 This list is not comprehensive and is consistently being updated; so be sure to come back for new additions!